-Eileen Gu Ailing and the female athletes luxury brands (and the world) have fallen in love with
+Eileen Gu Ailing and the female athletes that luxury brands (and the world) have fallen in love with

 Eileen Gu Ailing